Bangkok and Chiang Mai are the two largest cities in Thailand. However, there are some significant differences between them.

 Bangkok is the bigger city that has everything apart from nature.
 It’s slightly more expensive, but with the constant temptation to go out regularly and spend more money.
 Just like with most cities, you will never run out of things to do in Bangkok.

-If you’re longing for more natural and quiet surroundings, then check out Chiang Mai.
+If you’re longing for more natural and quiet surroundings on your trip to Thailand, then check out Chiang Mai.
 Located 700km north of Bangkok, you will find the land of misty mountains and dense rainforests.
+Walk around one of the many temples or take a trip to the northern elephant sanctuary.

 So what it ultimately comes down to is this: Do you want a first-class city for cheap or do you want a delightful, charming but secluded large town?